ray-project/ray/doc/source/raysgd/v2/migration-guide.rst

 There are 3 primary API differences between Ray SGD v1 and v2.

 1. There is a single ``Trainer`` interface for all backends (torch, tensorflow, horovod), and the backend is simply specified via an argument: ``Trainer(backend="torch")``\ , ``Trainer(backend="horovod")``\ , etc. Any features that we add to Ray SGD will be supported for all backends, and there won't be any API divergence like there was with a separate ``TorchTrainer`` and ``TFTrainer``.
 2. The ``TrainingOperator`` and creator functions are replaced by a more natural user-defined training function.
 You no longer have to make your training logic fit into a restrictive interface.
-In Ray SGD v2, you simply have to provide a training function that describes the full logic for your training execution and this will be distributed by Ray SGD.
+In Ray SGD v2, you simply have to provide a training function that describes the full logic for your training execution and this will be distributed by Ray SGD v2.

     .. code-block:: python